larrystrickland/ExData_Plotting1/README.md

-## Assignment 1
+## Course Project 1 exdata-007

-This repo contains the .R files and .png results for assignemt 1.
+This repo contains the .R files and .png results for Course Project 1 exdata-007.

 All .R files assume that the file household_power_consumption.txt is in the working directory.